jkomoros/card-web/README.md

 You can run `gulp configure-qdrant` to run the configuration and set up the endpoint.
 It will also be run for you automatically on the next deploy.

-You can trigger a reindexing by hitting the endpoint e.g. `curl -X POST https://us-central1-${YOUR_PROJECT_ID}.cloudfunctions.net/reindexCardEmbeddings`
+You can trigger a reindexing of all cards that need an embedding updated by running `gulp reindex-card-embeddings`.
+It will hit the endpoint to trigger an index, running in the background.
+It will also be run automatically when you do a release.